eebyak/OUG/docs/index.md

 This work distinguishes between:

-- **Founding Principles** — the core commitments from which the OUG begins;
+- **Founding Principles** — the core commitments from which the OUG was originally born;
+  - every person is a student
+  - every person has the right to learn
+  - it is the duty of the western democratic government to support this financially

 - **Dialogue-Derived Principles** — first principles independently articulated across the blank-slate dialogues;
+  - 42 principles were derived based on open dialogues
+  - the interlocuters agreed to the principles that were documented as emerging from the dialogue

 - **Institutional Design Principles** — structural rules synthesised from the founding principles, dialogues, research, and legal realities;
+  ???
 - **Antipatterns and Design Patterns** — named recurring failures and reusable counter-designs;
+  - in the spirit of Software Engineering, Design Patterns are a way to design software around best practices.
+They can also be expressed in terms of anti-patterns.
+Spagetthi code is one such anti-pattern.
+Patterns support communication at a meta-level about situations because one word (the pattern name) is easier to use than complex descriptions.

 - **Architectural Decisions** — the specific choices made for the OUG;
+  - OUG follows as archtiecture that is a specific implementation.
+It will adhere to some patterns but not all.
+Therefore it can have a signature, that describes how well these patterns are implemented.
+Like software architectures, not all patterns are used all the time.
+They are carefully chosed for a purpose and composed.

 - **Implementing Documents** — the statutes, frameworks, regulations, and operating models that make those choices concrete.
+This repository is designated for their collection that can be very extensive.
+The main reasoning behind the architectural design can be found in the book.

 ---